Hydrospheredata/mist/docs/src/main/tut/09_reactive_api.md

 ---
 layout: docs
 title: "Reactive API"
+permalink: reactive_api.html
 position: 9
 ---
 ### Reactive API

 For reactive api mist supports MQTT and Kafka.
 You can run jobs and consume job-event from Mist.
 By default it is turned off.
-Check out [configs example](https://github.com/Hydrospheredata/mist/blob/master/src/it/resources/mqtt/integration.conf#L27) to see how to turn it on.
+Check out [configuration](/mist-docs/configuration.html) to see how to turn it on.

 Run-job request is json message and should has following format:
 ```js